 Collect Under an Umbrella Policy

 Sometimes, accidents happen that involve a corporation’s vehicle.
 These vehicles often have umbrella policies that you can file a claim under.
+But what is a commercial vehicle exactly?
 The umbrella policy may not kick in until you have exhausted other policies’ limits.
 Speak with an attorney if you were involved in a commercial vehicle accident.

 What Can You Get From a Policy Limits Demand to an Insurance Company?